Tapa Gaccha

 Tapa Gaccha is the largest Gaccha (monastic order) of Śvetāmbara Jainism.
 More than half of the existing Jain ascetics belong to the Tapa Gaccha.
 Several successful Sanskrit scholars belonged to Tapa Gaccha, including Hiravijaya, Meghavijaya, Yashovijaya, Vijayanandsuri among others.
 Panyas Bhadrankarvijaya was also a notable monk who came in contact with Acharya Ramchandra Suri before initiation as a monk in Tapa Gaccha.

 History

 Tapa Gaccha was founded by Acharya Jagatchandra Suri in Vikram Samvat 1285 (1228 AD).
-He was given the title of "Tapa" (i.e., the meditative one) by the ruler of Mewar.
+He was given the title of "Tapa" (i.e., the meditative one) at Aghatpur (now Udaipur) by the ruler of Mewar, Jaitrasimha.
 This title was applied to the whole group.
+Jagatchandra Suri died in Vikram Samvat 1327 and was succeeded by Devendra Suri, Dharamaghosh Suri, Somprabh Suri, Somtilak Suri, and others.
+These leaders performed many religious activities including pratishta-sangh-yatras.